-- 14.1 No instructor shall exercise the privileges of an instructor rating unless they: - (a) Have within the last 12 months flown 15 hours or 50 launches in gliders or powered gliders of which 5 hours or 25 launches must be instructional flying and 5 hours must be solo flying; - (b) Have undergone a competency review within the last 24 months in which they have demonstrated to a reviewer their ability to instruct to the same standard as was required for the initial issue of the rating.
-This demonstration also serves as a Biennial Flight Review for the instructor.
-The reviewer must be the instructor's CFI, an approved Instructor Trainer, or a ROO or the NOO.
-Once completed, the instructor's log book shall be endorsed by the reviewer stating what privileges are considered current, and the date for the next review.
-(The reviewer has discretion to set a shorter period to the next review if considered appropriate.) - 14.2 If Para (a) above cannot be satisfied, the instructor: - (a) Must demonstrate ability to instruct to the same standard as was required for the initial issue of the rating, and - (b) Have their logbook endorsed by the instructor conducting the check prior to the holder exercising the privileges of their instructor rating. - 14.3 An instructor temporarily without a valid medical may exercise the privileges of his/her rating that do not require acting as pilot in command, such as supervising flying operations, conducting briefings and ground training, conducting BFRs on XCP holders.
+- 12.1 No instructor shall exercise the privileges of an instructor rating unless they: - (a) Have within the last 12 months flown 15 hours or 50 launches in gliders or powered gliders of which 5 hours or 25 launches must be instructional flying and 5 hours must be solo flying, and - (b) Have undergone a competency review within the last 24 months in which they have demonstrated to a reviewer their ability to instruct to the same standard as was required for the initial issue of the rating, unless temporary relief is available in accordance with paragraph 12.4 below.
+This demonstration recorded on form OPS 09, also serves as a Biennial Flight Review for the instructor.
+The reviewer must be the instructor's CFI, a Category A instructor, or a ROO or the NOO.
+Once completed, the instructor's logbook shall be endorsed by the reviewer stating what privileges are considered current, and the date for the next review.
+(The reviewer has discretion to set a shorter period to the next review if considered appropriate.) - 12.2 If Para (a) above cannot be satisfied, the instructor: - (a) Must demonstrate ability to instruct to the same standard as was required for the initial issue of the rating, and - (b) Have their logbook endorsed by the instructor conducting the check prior to the holder exercising the privileges of their instructor rating. - 12.3 An instructor temporarily without a valid medical may exercise the privileges of his/her rating that do not require acting as pilot in command, such as supervising flying operations, conducting briefings and ground training, conducting BFRs on XCP holders. - 12.4 A competency review validity period is automatically extended for a period of 3 months from the original date of expiry if it expires during a NZ Government restriction on flying that prevents completion of a new competency review.
+(Such as a NZ Government response to a pandemic.)
+Such an extension does not require a logbook endorsement and will continue to apply to individuals where the end date of the 3-month extension is later than the cessation of the aforesaid government restrictions.
+During the extension, the privileges of the instructor rating may continue to be exercised.

-15. Suspension of an Instructor Rating
+13. Suspension of an Instructor Rating

-- 15.1 Any GNZ gliding instructor who has a serious accident while flying a passenger or student will automatically have their rating suspended pending the result of an inquiry.
-The suspension may be lifted if, after the inquiry, the chairperson recommends it and the appropriate ROO agrees. - 15.2 The chairperson will usually be the CFI but if the instructor involved is the CFI then the Deputy CFI or another instructor appointed by the ROO shall fulfil the duties of inquiry chairperson. - 15.3 Instructor ratings can be revoked only by the Director of Civil Aviation.
+- Any GNZ gliding instructor who has a serious accident while flying a passenger or student will automatically have their rating suspended pending the result of an inquiry.
+The suspension may be lifted if, after the inquiry, the chairperson recommends it and the appropriate ROO agrees. - 13.2 The chairperson will usually be the CFI but if the instructor involved is the CFI then the Deputy CFI or another instructor appointed by the ROO shall fulfil the duties of inquiry chairperson. - 13.3 Instructor ratings can be revoked only by the Director of Civil Aviation.